langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 #### 1.1.41.7.
 Data Privacy as a Competitive Advantage

 - Privacy-conscious consumers increasingly favour organisations that prioritise data privacy.
-Embracing “privacy by design” as a core value sets companies apart from competitors, attracting a more loyal user base and boosting brand reputation.
+Embracing "privacy by design" as a core value sets companies apart from competitors, attracting a more loyal user base and boosting brand reputation.
 For a competitive edge in the data-driven market, integrate privacy by design, leverage differential privacy frameworks (e.g., TensorFlow), adopt consent-driven personalisation tools (e.g., Twilio's Segment), and conduct regular risk audits to identify vulnerabilities and demonstrate commitment to user data protection.